mattstruble/mattstruble.github.io/_posts/2020-12-17-dlpa-data-optimization.md

 ## Optimizing TFRecords

-After extensive Google searches I found my answer in this [medium article](https://medium.com/coinmonks/storage-efficient-tfrecord-for-images-6dc322b81db4), which talked about the exact same frustrations I listed above.
+After extensive Google searches I found my answer in this [Medium article](https://medium.com/coinmonks/storage-efficient-tfrecord-for-images-6dc322b81db4), which talked about the exact same frustrations I listed above.
 I followed Bruno’s advice and changed my TFRecord generation to save the JPEG bytes directly instead of transforming them into a tensor first.

 ```python
 # Save the images as TFRecords